esheldon/nsim/config/README.txt

             - lanczos3, same as bdk09 but higher noise, fixed
             issue

+        - sim-bdk14
+            - cosmos shape/flux distribution, lanczos3, similar to bdj03
+            but with the small offsets between exp and dev, and only 10 knots and only up to 10 percent of disk

         - sim-e57
             - first with fixed sim:  now the object is shifted in sky coords, same in all epochs, but there can